seajon16/kat-pak/README.md

 ### If you have v1.1 installed currently

 * Download [the patch zip in this repo](./kat-pak-patch-v1.2.zip) and unzip the contents into your `mods` folder.
+* **Note:** If you look at the server in your server list and see a message saying "Incompatible FML modded server: Server has additional mods that may be needed on the client", that's because I have a few extra server-side utility mods like `tpa`.
+You shouldn't run into any problems connecting to the server.

 ### If you have never installed this pack before